wikimedia/pywikibot/tests/README.rst

 **PYWIKIBOT_TEST_RUNNING**
   This environment variable skips tests instead of raising :exc:`exceptions.MaxlagTimeoutError` when maximum retries attempted due to maxlag without success.
-It is also used by :mod:`tests.script_tests` for code coverage.
+It is also used by :source:`tests/script_tests` for code coverage.
 GitHub actions and AppVeyor tests activate this variable::

     PYWIKIBOT_TEST_RUNNING=1